taravancil/taravancil.com/content/recipes/sides/lemon-almond-rice-pilaf.md

 Bring the broth to a boil.
 Add rice and simmer covered, about 20 minutes.

 Meanwhile, sauté the onions.
 Add the garlic and spinach.
-Stir in the rice, lemon juice, cumin, time, and salt and pepper to taste.
+Stir in the rice, lemon juice, cumin, thyme, and salt and pepper to taste.

 Serve topped with toasted almonds.